d0rf47/Csharp/DesignPatterns/Notes.md

     - The class is smartphone which composes all these types into a single class
   - **Abstract**: A type of class with some functionality defined but not all of it.
 But is not a complete class without another class that inherits from it and implements it
   - **Concrete**: Is a class that can be instantiated and used

-## Object Oriented Programming (OOP)

-- Everything is some kind of object with a set lifetime
-- it is a structured organization of properties (class variables) and method (functions)
-- Important note is that OOP is really about how information is transferred and used throughout an application and how it is stored
-- OOP is a set of concepts about how & where data + Actions come together
-- It is an organizational strategy that makes it easier to build and maintain applications over time
-- Key Principals of OOP

-### Encapsulation

-- Keep information as local as possible. i.e Don't share what doesn't need to be shared.
-- This is where interfaces come into play.
-All class define an interface whether explicit or not.
-This is what is made available (the properties & method) outside of the class itself through access modifiers (public, private, protected)
-- Nothing that does not need to be exposed should be exposed (keep implementation details private)

-### Abstraction

-- Is based on layers of understanding. i.e we don't need to understand how machine code works to write a web application.
-  - In this sense the lower layers are abstracted away through API's and interfaces or Modern Languages and their features (like JS)

-### Inheritance

-- is the principal of being able to extend existing code without changing it.
-- this is the foundations of modern frameworks.
-We can start from more than 0 by building on what the framework provides
-- Sets the basis for Code reuse without having to change the code or causing breaking changes.
-This is foundational for most of the principals of modern development.

-### Polymorphism

-- Build on the foundation of inheritance
-- it allows derived objects to be used/treated as the type they are extending
-- C# Exceptions are the best example of this.
-  - All exceptions have a message which can be displayed.
-  - If one exception does not implement a message than code cannot treat **all** exceptions the same which causes problems